BioJulia/KmerAnalysis.jl/docs/src/man/basic_counting.md

 collect(fwmer(x) for x in each(DNAMer{7}, s))
 ```

-This is quite nice and terse code, but we haven't used MerCounting to help us at
+This is quite nice and terse code, but we haven't used KmerAnalysis to help us at
 all yet.
 MerCounting allows us to achieve the above with the use of a single
 function called [`collect_mers`](@ref), instead of `collect`ing a generator: